YuvalHelman/brainComputer/README.md

     ...
     ```

-## Adding new Parsers to the Server
+## Adding new Parsers

 We use an "Aspect oriented programming" for ease of use.
 Adding new parsers should be done in the following manner:

-- Add a new file to hold your parser's code in brainComputer/utils/parsers/..
+- Add a new file to hold your parser's code under 'brainComputer/parsers/', or use one of the files already in there.
-- The new parser's name should start with parse_* if it's a function, or end with *Parser if it's a Class. and have a "parse" function in it to do the parsing. the functions should have a certain
+- The new parser's name should start with 'parse_' if it's a function, or end with 'Parser' if it's a Class.
+  In the case of a class, it has to have a "parse" function in it to do the parsing. the functions should have a certain
 signature.
+- There has to be a 'field' member to your function\Class that indicates the type of parsing data it returns.

 - Example:
     ```pycon
    def parse_function(context, snapshot):